 Hungary sits at the heart of Europe, and since it joined the EU, its economy has boomed.
 The country’s economic success has been driven by its cultural, spiritual and economic centre: Budapest.

+Budapest is the ninth largest city in the EU by population and the second largest city on the Danube River.
 With stunning buildings, a strong cultural identity and a thriving arts scene, it’s easy to see why Budapest is dubbed the Paris of the East.

-During winter months, tourists also flock to the famous Christmas market and the piping hot spas fuelled by warm natural springs.
+During winter months, tourists flock to the famous Christmas markets and the piping hot spas fuelled by warm natural springs.
 These waters were what drew the first settlers to Budapest, and they are central to the city’s appeal today.
 They mean that regardless of the time of year, Budapest sees a regular flow of visitors.

 Our experts say

 “Budapest offers the perfect proposition for property investors.
 Demand is high, and supply is limited.
 Additionally, policy is favourable, barriers to entry low, and the economic forecast looks good.
 The city has seen its status as a tourist destination and commercial hub grow rapidly over the past few years.

 It’s a city which really draws you in, and property is still affordably priced and has plenty of room for capital appreciation – making it somewhat of an emerging market – as yet undiscovered by many.

 For many investors, one of the biggest attractions of Budapest is the opportunity to own property in a bustling and popular capital, without the high price tag you would find across the rest of Europe”.